Bytez-com/docs/README.md

 | Document-question-answering | 18
 | Text-to-audio | 11

-Here are some models that can be run - with their required RAM.
+Here's a sample of some models that can be run - with their required RAM.

 | Model Name                                               | Required RAM (GB)
 |----------------------------------------------------------|-------------------------|